Clark Hill Attorneys Recognized by Chambers USA

 Mark Nowak – Nowak is ranked in Band 2 for Construction (Pennsylvania).
 He represents owners, contractors, architects and engineers, public agencies, and insurers in public, private, commercial, industrial, and institutional construction projects.

 Michael Nowlan – Nowlan is ranked in Band 1 for Immigration (Michigan) and Band 2 for Immigration (Nationwide).
 Nowlan assists corporate clients in securing and extending U.S. work status, typically on a temporary (nonimmigrant) visa, for existing or proposed foreign national employees.

-Thomas Ragland – Ragland is ranked in Band 3 for Immigration (District of Columbia and Nationwide).
+Thomas Ragland – Ragland is ranked in Band 2 for Immigration (District of Columbia) and Band 3 for Immigration (Nationwide).
 He supports individual and corporate clients in a broad range of immigration matters.

 Daniel Simon – Simon is ranked in Band 5 for Electricity Regulatory & Litigation (Nationwide).
 He represents renewable energy project owners and developers, independent power producers, large energy consumers, power marketers, and commodity traders in energy regulatory issues involving the Federal Energy Regulatory Commission (FERC) and state utility commissions.